Blood Sugar Sex Magik

-Blood Sugar Sex Magik is widely recognized as an influential and seminal release of the alternative rock explosion of the 1990s, with Steve Huey of AllMusic calling it "probably the best album the Chili Peppers will ever make."
+Blood Sugar Sex Magik is widely recognized as an influential and seminal release of the alternative rock explosion of the 1990s, and it's been named by publications as one of the greatest albums of all time, with Steve Huey of AllMusic calling it "probably the best album the Chili Peppers will ever make."
+Flea shared the same sentiment in 2023, calling it his favorite Red Hot Chili Peppers album.
+The album has sold over 14 million units making it the band's second best-selling album behind Californication.

 Background

 The band's previous album, 1989's Mother's Milk, was the band's second album to enter the Billboard 200, peaking at number 52, at the time the biggest of their career.
-Although the album was somewhat successful, production was dragged down by producer Michael Beinhorn.
+Although the album was somewhat successful, the band felt unsatisfied with producer Michael Beinhorn.
 He convinced Frusciante to play with a heavier guitar tone, and instructed Anthony Kiedis to write lyrics that would be more radio-friendly, causing the band to feel restricted creatively.

 As the band's contract with EMI came to an end, they began looking for a new record label.
 The group reached a consensus to go with Epic, with the proviso that they buy out their last album from EMI.
 Though the label promised it would take only a few days, the process stretched out into several months.
 Although a deal had been made with Epic, Mo Ostin of Warner Bros.
 Records called Kiedis to congratulate him on the successful deal, and complimented the rival record label.
 Kiedis recalled of the situation: "The coolest, most real person we had met during all these negotiations had just personally called to encourage me to make a great record for a rival company.
 That was the kind of guy I'd want to be working for."
 The group pursued the idea, and eventually dropped the contract with Epic in favor of a deal with Warner Bros.
 Ostin called an old friend at EMI, who immediately allowed for the label transfer.